Naetion/Guides/HJAELPCOIN/hjaelpcoin-presale.md

+---
+visibility: hidden
+---
 # HJAELPCOIN Presale

+!!!
+The HJAELPCOIN presale has ended.
+Thanks to the whole community for making it a huge success!
+Stay tuned in Discord and Telegram for more info on future opportunities to get involved.
+!!!

-Here you'll find step-by-step instructions on how to join the HJAELPCOIN presale and buy your first HJAELPCOINs.
+Below you'll find step-by-step instructions on how to join the HJAELPCOIN presale and buy your first HJAELPCOINs.
 Let's get started!

 ## 1. Download Metamask (or another Ethereum wallet)